Shrabanti87/Gooogle/README.md

 ```
 #####################################################################

 Considering the grouping structure among the variables for age, health, hdegree, schooling and hhincome, we can use our algorithm to perform group level or bi level variable selection.
-Below is an example of implementation of gooogle function using gbridge penalty.
+Below is an example of implementation of gooogle function using gBridge penalty.

 ```r
 group=c(rep(1:5,each=3),(6:14))